pfefferle/wordpress-share-on-bluesky/readme.txt

 == Description ==

-Bluesky is a WordPress plugin that allows you to automatically share new posts using your Bluesky-Profile.
+"Share on Bluesky" is a WordPress plugin that allows you to automatically share new posts using your Bluesky-Profile.

 == Changelog ==